matplotlib/governance/governance.md

 -   Active Contribution
 -   Institutional Neutrality

-Project leadership was provided by the original author, John
+Project leadership was initially provided by the original author, John
 D. Hunter.
 Shortly before his passing in 2012, leadership was transferred to Michael Droettboom, who later invited Thomas Caswell as a co-lead.
 Additional leadership has also been provided by a subset